 White Bird of Paradise

 With its towering fan-shaped leaves, the White Bird of Paradise is a stunning plant with exotic flair.
 White Bird of Paradise are commonly used to create a lush, tropical feel as accents, dramatic showpieces or in arrangements.
 When mature, this plant produces a spectacular white crane-shaped bloom with blue and purple highlights.
 They do well in medium light but can be transitioned to full light if done gradually.
-Grown in 10" (4PPP) and 14" (4PPP) containers.
+Grown in 10", 14" and 17 containers, all 4 plants per pot.
 Tip: White Bird of Paradise take several years to mature and will rarely ever bloom indoors.